invited-companies Corporate /esg/csa/invited-companies content esgSubNav

 2025 CSA Overview

 Each year, S&P Global invites all companies that will receive a public ESG Score to participate in the assessment process.
-The S&P Global Invited Universe is generally comprised of:
+For each CSA cycle, the S&P Global Invited Universe is generally comprised of companies that as of 31 December of the previous year are:

-• Companies that are eligible for the Dow Jones Best-in-Class Indices (renaming effective February 10, 2025).
+• Eligible for the Dow Jones Best-in-Class Indices (renaming effective February 10, 2025).
 The underlying rules can be found here.

-Invited Universe: A rules-based list of companies for which S&P Global S1 is going to perform a Corporate Sustainability Assessment (CSA) on and produce ESG scores on.
-These companies will be actively contacted (“invited”) to contribute to the assessment process.
+Invited Universe: A rules-based list of companies for which S&P Global S1 will perform a Corporate Sustainability Assessment (CSA) and produce ESG Scores.
+These companies will be contacted (“invited”) to contribute to the assessment process.
 The Invited universe always refers to a specific methodology year.

 Research Universe: All companies for which S&P Global S1 is going to perform a Corporate Sustainability Assessment (CSA) and produce ESG scores, irrespective of their invitation status.
 This can include companies that are not part of the Invited Universe.
 The Research Universe always refers to a specific methodology year.